Sunday, November 24, 2024

 -------

-I singed a contract last month to create 12 monthly advertising cartoons for Amalgamated Insurance in New York.
+I signed a contract last month to create 12 monthly advertising cartoons for Amalgamated Insurance in New York.
 (That sounds like a company name from a Bugs Bunny cartoon, doesn't it?)
-Here are two of the first pieces:
+Here is the first piece:

 ---------

-One of several cartoons created this month for Causeway Software, in Great Britain.
+One of several cartoons created this month for Causeway Software, in the UK.

 -----------